lexycore/django-rester/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;**validate** - validate field value with parameters
 ***

-*- Right now only one authentication backend is available - JWT
+*- There is only one authentication backend available for now - RESTER_JWT

-**- BaseApiView is on active development stage, other attributes and methods will be added soon
+**- BaseApiView is on active development stage, other attributes and methods could be added soon

 ***- automatic response structure build - one of the nearest tasks